Electrical Wiring for Bathroom GFI Outlets

 This electrical question came from Andre in Canada.

 Thanks for your electrical question Andre.

-I have provided the following links that lead to fully detailed information on this website that will assist you with your electrical question:
+I have provided the following resources that lead to fully detailed information on this website that will assist you with your electrical question:

 Electrical Wire for the Home